 Most modern high quality windshields are solar controlled.
 While it is not a frequently talked about feature, it is designed to block energy from the sun.
 This protects your eyes, resists interior fading, and helps keep your vehicle cool.

-The vehicle with the most windshields options is the 2014-2016 Jeep Cherokees, with 23 windshield varieties.
+The vehicle with the most windshields options is the 2014-2017 Jeep Cherokees, with 23 windshield varieties.
 Most vehicles have 1 to 5 different windshield options.
-Windshield Surgeons certified technicians are trained to install windshields with all different types of features.
+Windshield Surgeons certified technicians are trained to install windshields with all different types of auto glass features.